magento/devdocs/guides/v2.2/cloud/project/log-locations.md

 ## Application logs

 Similar to deploy logs, application logs are unique for each environment.
-The following table lists application log locations based on their environment:
+The following table lists application log locations on each environment:

 Log file            | Starter and Pro Integration | Pro Staging                                       | Pro Production
 ------------------- | --------------------------- | ------------------------------------------------- | -------------------------------------------